 - Feelings of remorse and guilt

 Anger In Recovery

 People who are in recovery often struggle with anger, especially in early sobriety.
 The first year of sobriety can be a very emotional time in a person’s life – with many highs and lows.
 Because they are used to avoiding both positive and negative emotions by drinking or using drugs, this overflowing emotion can be difficult to deal with, and can easily cause anger.

-Typically, people with substance abuse problems used drugs or drank alcohol to avoid feelings of anger.
+Typically, people with substance abuse problems used drugs or drank alcohol to avoid negative feelings.
 So when they become sober and are no longer able to use their drug of choice to deal with angry feelings, they have to learn new ways of coping Unfortunately, anger is one of the most reported excuses for relapse after becoming sober.
-If a person doesn’t have the coping skills to deal with anger, then it will build up over time, ultimately resulting in the person exploding.
+If a person doesn’t have the coping skills to deal with it, then it will build up over time, ultimately resulting in the person exploding.
 They can’t think rationally when that happens, and they often return to using drugs or alcohol.

 You can see why it is so important to learn how to deal with anger when you are in recovery.
 Not knowing how to deal with anger while in recovery can be a huge risk for relapse.
 Here are a few ways that may help you deal with your anger effectively.